HerculesRD/objToShellcode/README.md

 # objToShellcode
-A Powershell script to get Shellcode from an objdump file
+A Powershell script to get Shellcode from an objdump file easy to copy and paste

+Example: PS> .\shellcodeGenerator.ps1 example.obj